RECENT FAQs and our current answers

-To volunteer either visit Pier View Information Centre and speak to one of the team or email email@example.com and our volunteer coordinator Jackie will get back in touch.
+To volunteer either visit Pier View Information Centre and speak to one of the team or email email@example.com and one of our volunteer coordinators will get back in touch.
+(12-1-2018)

 Q14.
 Why should I give money to the Trust to save the pier whilst it is privately owned?

-A. CNM Estates have in principle agreed with the Trust a lease, which will be granted once we have the funding and planning for the restoration of Birnbeck Pier in place.
-Our first goal is to complete the independent structural surveys and feasibility studies, these are essential so that we understand the whole scope and risk of the project and what we can do to ensure that the restored structure can thereafter provide an income to the Trust for ongoing costs i.e. for wages, services and repairs.
+A. In 2016 CNM Estates agreed in principle a lease on the Birnbeck complex with the Trust, which would be granted after the funding and planning for the restoration of Birnbeck Pier were in place.
+Our first goal is to complete the necessary independent structural surveys and feasibility studies, these are essential so that we completely understand the whole scope and risk of the project and what we need to do to ensure that the restored structure can thereafter provide an income for the Trust for ongoing costs i.e. for wages, services and repairs.

-Your donations currently go directly towards the cost of these studies - without them we cannot progress.
+Your donations currently go directly towards the cost of these studies as well as assisting the Trust to meet its operating costs - without these donations we cannot progress this project.

-The Trust is also working on the mainland buildings so that we have more areas to operate from to be able to show the general public what our vision is and what historical heritage we are trying to save.
-If you wish to donate to any particular area please ensure that you tell us where you want your donation to go.
+The Trust is also working to save the mainland buildings, so that we would have more distinctive areas to operate from.
+We would like to be able to better demonstrate our vision to the general public and explain the historic importance of the heritage we are trying to save.
+If you wish to donate to any particular aspect of the project please ensure that you tell us where you would like your donation to go.

-Once we have the results of the studies in place and we know what we will be hoping to save, all regeneration donations will go towards matched funding for wider grants and awards.
+Once we have the results of the studies in place and we know what it is possible to save, all regeneration donations will go towards 'matched funding' for larger and wider grants and awards.

 Q15.
 How much is it going to cost to restore the pier complex?